unicef/publicgoods-toolkit/community.md

 The most frequent form of non-commercial DPG licenses are creative works publised under a Creative Commons license "NC" license.
-The "NC" stands for "non-commercial."
+The "NC" stands for "non-commercial".
 Not all Creative Commons work is restricted to non-commercial use, so agencies should be sure to look at *which* Creative Commons license applies to materials they use.